 Your heating unit shouldn’t require continuous attention, but it shouldn’t be taken for granted, either.
 Ignoring your system could result in indoor air that is loaded with dust or allergens (or worse!), or even an inefficient heater that is wasting energy and money with every heating bill.

 But how do I know if it’s time to replace my heater?

 The following warning signs can help you determine if you just need a quick tune-up or if it’s time to replace your current heating unit.

 1. Frequent Repair Costs

-It is not uncommon for a heater to eventually need a new belt or a little TLC once a year to make sure everything is running properly, but a well-maintained heating unit should work without much fixing along the way.
+It is common for a heating system to eventually need a new belt or a little TLC once a year to make sure everything is running properly, but a well-maintained heating unit should work without much repairing along the way.
 A few signs that your system may be in need of replacing are below:

 - calling the service technician repeatedly for the same concern;